 There are five methods of withdrawing from the University of Kentucky:

-- drop or withdraw from all courses using myUK.
+- Dropping or withdrawing from all courses using myUK.
 (NOT available beginning the 1st day of classes; see options 1 - 4 to withdraw).

 Click here for more details.